Mastercard/mastercard-idservice-rp-reference-app/README.md

       - Run the tests.
    2. Select the menu options provided by the application
       - Run ```mvn spring-boot:run``` command to run the application.
-      - Once the application is running, you should be able to see and chose the follow three options:
+      - Once the application is running, you should be able to see and chose the follow two options:
           - 1 Claims Identity Attributes
           - 2 Exit